-Get someone to act as a “mediator,” a neutral third party who helps you settle.
+2. Get someone to act as a "mediator," a neutral third party who helps you settle.
 Local dispute resolution centers often have free mediators.
-Use this directory to find one near you: https://resolutionwa.org/dispute-resolution-centers/.
+Use this directory to find one near you: resolutionwa.org/dispute-resolution-centers.

-Send a “demand letter” if you cannot speak with the person you want to sue.
+3. Send a "demand letter" if you cannot speak with the person you want to sue.
 In the letter, say what the problem is.
 Explain how you want it solved.
 Say that you plan to sue in small claims court if you cannot come to an agreement.
 A well-written demand letter shows you are serious.
-It gives the other person/business a chance to reconsider.
+It gives the person or business a chance to reconsider.
 A sample demand letter is at the end.

 Type the letter.